NetApp-openstack-dev/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

-   Within the NetApp Manila driver, a share server is defined to be a storage virtual machine (also known as a Vserver) within the clustered Data ONTAP system that is associated with a particular backend.
+   Within the NetApp Manila driver, a share server is defined to be a storage virtual machine (also known as a Vserver) within the ONTAP system that is associated with a particular backend.
 The NetApp Manila driver has two operating "modes":

    1. One that supports the dynamic creation of share servers (SVMs)